-St. Jude League Community Development programs introduce healthy role models, involvement in positive community activities, and access to an environment that promotes constructive coping skills.
+St. Jude League Community-Based Development programs encompass housing, sports, the arts, mentoring, and violence-prevention.
+These programs introduce healthy role models, involvement in positive community activities, and access to an environment that promotes constructive coping skills.

 To learn more about St. Jude League Community-Based Development, please visit our Programs page or lend your support and have an impact on communities fighting back against poverty and violence.